mlm09kDev/SuperHero-DB/README.md

 ## API Key 🔑
 You will need to provide developer key to fetch the data from <a href="https://www.superheroapi.com/">Super Hero</a> API.
 * Generate a new key from [here](https://www.superheroapi.com/).
 Copy the key and go back to Android project.
-* Define a veriable `api_token` in gradle.properties with the double quotes, it looks like
+* Define a variable `api_token` in gradle.properties with the double quotes, it looks like

 ```kotlin
 api_token="5**************2"